Layers of safety at The Milk Bank help protect the most fragile.

 Before we pasteurize milk donations, we first make sure that our donors are free of communicable diseases and are generally healthy with limited medication use.
 We require a blood test for all our milk donors to check for HIV, HTLV, Syphilis, Hepatitis B &C. We make sure our donors maintain lifestyles that are compatible for donation- they are a non-smoker, aren’t taking a medication that will affect a premature baby and pump and store their milk in a safe way.

 But what about the milk itself?
 What in the milk is killed during pasteurization and what is maintained?

-- Oligosaccharides, a complex chain of sugars unique to human milk are unchanged by pasteurization.
-You might be wondering, why are these sugars important?
-They exist to feed the tiny organisms that make up a baby's digestive system.
+Oligosaccharides, a complex chain of sugars unique to human milk are unchanged by pasteurization.
+Why are these sugars important?
+They exist to feed the tiny organisms that make up a baby’s digestive system.
 In fact, some researchers believe that human milk was evolved to be more protective than to provide nutrition.

 Our final step to ensure sure the milk we are sending to the most fragile infants is completely safe involves testing for potential bacteria.
 Each batch has a random sample checked by an independent lab that performs a 48- hour culture to check that all potential pathogens and viruses are destroyed.

 If you have a question you would like answered, email us at email@example.com or connect with us on Facebook or your favorite social media platform – we’re @themilkbank.
 If you’re ready to be a lifesaving Milk Donor – get started with our pre-screen today!